A portable shower which can recycle the water (fully self-contained) or run on continuous fresh water as desired.

 Or pair the EverShower with a portable water heater.
 Instead of pumping the water from the tub to the handset and back again, pump the water via a gas water heater.
 With the roof attached the EverShower quickly feels like a little steam room.

 If you’re planning on going somewhere cold then an instant gas water heater is definitely the way to go.
-EverShower has been made compatible with several gas/propane water heaters such as Coleman’s Hot Water On Demand.
-EverShower is shown here being used with Coleman’s Hot Water On Demand.
+EverShower has been made compatible with most portable water heaters.
+Here’s a short video to show EverShower working wonderfully with a Smarttek Black portable gas water heater.

 If you recycle heated water then you are retaining much of the heat within that water.
 Therefore, very little energy is required to maintain the temperature.
 Gas/propane/L.P.G consumption, when using the heater, is very negligible indeed.